freenas/freenas-docs/userguide/jails.rst

 stored within each jail.
 At a bare minimum, budget at least 2 GB per jail and do not select a dataset that is less than 2 GB in size.

-.. note:: If you plan to add storage to a jail, be aware that the path size is limited to 88 characters.
+.. note:: When adding storage to a jail, be aware that the path size is limited to 88 characters.
 Make sure that the length of the volume name plus the dataset name plus the jail name does not exceed this limit.

 If the network contains a DHCP server, it is recommended to check the box :guilabel:`IPv4 DHCP` (or :guilabel:`IPv6 Autoconfigure`, for a properly configured IPv6 network).
-This will prevent IP address conflicts on the network as the DHCP server will automatically assign the jail the next available lease and record the lease as in use.
+This prevents IP address conflicts on the network as the DHCP server automatically assigns the jail the next available lease and records the lease as in use.

 If a static IP address is needed so that users always know the IP address of the jail, enter the start and end address for the IPv4 and/or IPv6 network.
 The range defined by the start and end addresses will be automatically assigned as jails are created.
-For example, if you plan to create 5 jails on the 192.168.1.0 network, enter a :guilabel:`IPv4 Network Start Address` of *192.168.1.100* and a :guilabel:`IPv4 Network End Address` of *192.168.1.104*.
+For example, when creating 5 jails on the 192.168.1.0 network, enter a :guilabel:`IPv4 Network Start Address` of *192.168.1.100* and a :guilabel:`IPv4 Network End Address` of *192.168.1.104*.

-**If you create a start and end range on a network that contains a DHCP server, it is very important that you also reserve those addresses on the DHCP server.**
+**When creating a start and end range on a network that contains a DHCP server, it is important to also reserve those addresses on the DHCP server.**
-Otherwise, the DHCP server will not be aware that those addresses are being used by jails and there will be IP address conflicts and weird networking errors on the network.
-When troubleshooting jails that do not install or which are unavailable, double-check that the IP address being used by the jail is not also being used by another jail or system in the network.
+Otherwise, the DHCP server is not aware that those addresses are being used by jails.
+This lead to IP address conflicts and weird networking errors on the network.

-%brand% will automatically detect and display the :guilabel:`IPv4 Network` to which the administrative interface is connected.
+%brand% automatically detects and displays the :guilabel:`IPv4 Network` to which the administrative interface is connected.
 This setting is important.
 The IP addresses used by the jails must be pingable from the %brand% system for the jails and any